exploratory-io/book/tutorials/yelp.md

 ## Find (Search) values inside List (Nested column)

-Let's say you want to know how many restaurants there are in this dat.
+Let's say you want to know how many restaurants there are in this data.

 You would notice that 'categories' column is 'List' data type, which means each row of the data contain more than one value.
 We call it 'nested data'.
 In this case, each business (row) has multiple categories tagged.
 For example, 'Verizon Wireless' has categories like 'Shopping', 'Home Services', 'Internet Service Providers', etc.